On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 This chain of cafes in Hong Kong is one of our ultimate favourites thanks to its great brews and excellent selection of food.
 Enjoy freshly made avocado on toast as you sip away on a creamy latte and watch the world go by.

-NOC Coffee Co. has branches across Hong Kong.
+NOC Coffee Co. has several locations across Hong Kong.

 If you’re looking for Australian style cafes in Hong Kong, then Fineprint is an absolute must.
 The team serve banging flat whites and even roast their own coffee, Redback, in Hong Kong.
-They also have a branch in Tai Hang if you’re down the Causeway Bay or Tin Hau way.
+They also have a branch in Tai Hang if you’re down the Causeway Bay or Tin Hau.

 Looking for a mighty brew in Sheung Wan?
 Kaffeine serves delicious coffee from its location on Jervois Street, and we love their chocolate French toast too!